gopakumarce/l3l4kit/README.md

 Below we provide a pseudo code outline of what was described above, a concrete example is https://github.com/gopakumarce/l3l4kit/blob/main/examples/echo_server.rs
-NOTE: The example works only on linux as of now, it can be made to work on macos also with minor tweaks, thats a TODO

 ```
 struct MyPacketBuf{}